Camel Crickets in Knoxville TN

 Camel crickets prefer damp, dark environments.
 Outside, camel crickets are found living in leaf litter, under logs or stones, in tree holes, in hollow logs, or stacks of firewood and other cool, damp areas.
 They may move into homes during the fall when seeking a place to overwinter.
 Camel crickets may commonly be found in crawl spaces or basements, occasionally in large numbers; however, they may also be found in living areas, garages, and storage rooms.
 Camel crickets can also be found in considerable numbers in attics above two-story homes.

-Camel crickets do not spread disease and do not bite, however, they can become a nuisance if they gain entry into a home, damaging houseplants, clothing, and fabrics.
+They do not spread disease and do not bite, however, they can become a nuisance if they gain entry into a home, damaging houseplants, clothing, and fabrics.
 Camel crickets are nocturnal and will be observed by the homeowner in the evening when the lights are turned on in a dark room.
 When threatened, camel crickets leap when frightened, which can be an unnerving experience as a homeowner turns on the lights in their basement or garage.
+If you suspect a camel cricket issue on your property, contact your local exterminators.

 Need help with Camel Cricket control?